one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ## 3. Dataset Preparation - Build Your AI Foundation

-Before training your model, you need to load and organize your image data.
+Before you start training your model, you need to load and organize your image data.
 A clean and well-labeled dataset is the foundation for accurate AI performance.

 ### 3.1 Load Your Images
 Access the **Dataset** tab in your ONE AI workspace to prepare your visual training data.

 ![Training Data View](/img/ai/one_ai_plugin/training_data_view.png)

-- Use **“Select Images”** to load files directly from your device.
+- Use **Select Images** to load unlabeled image data directly from your device.
+- The **Import Dataset** feature can be used to load a labeled dataset.
-- Select **“Camera Tool”** to capture and load images directly within ONE AI for real-time data collection.
+- You can use the **Camera Tool** in the **AI** tab to capture images directly within ONE AI for real-time data collection.
 - Additional Settings - Use **Preview Size** to adjust how images display in your workspace for efficient labeling.

 ### 3.2 Choose Labeling Mode